 -

 Poet, essayist, theorist, and scholar Charles Bernstein is the author of many books, including Near/Miss, Recalculating, All the Whiskey in Heaven: Selected Poems, and Attack of the Difficult Poems.
-He is the 2019 winner of Bollingen Prize from Yale University, the premiere American award for lifetime achievement.
+He is the 2019 winner of Bollingen Prize from Yale University, the premiere American award for lifetime achievement in poetry.

 -